In this article

-Then the dentist provides virtual care and education on the dental issue(s) at hand.
-Teledentists can also refer patients to in-person dentists as needed.
+During teledentistry appointments, a patient often shares photos for the dentist to examine.
+The dentist then provides virtual care and education on the dental issue(s).
+They can also refer patients to in-person dentists as needed.

-Teledentistry has an enormous potential to increase the reach and quality of dental care.
+Teledentistry has huge potential to increase the reach and quality of dental care.

-Teledentistry is typically carried out in one of the following modalities:
+Teledentistry is typically carried out using one of the following methods:

-Synchronous means 'at the same time.'
-This refers to live video or phone calls between a patient and dental provider.
-Video conferencing is the most common telehealth method.
+Synchronous, meaning 'at the same time,' refers to live video or phone calls between a patient and dental provider using HIPAA-compliant technology.

-This real-time interaction mimics a normal visit that takes place in a dental office.
-It makes it possible for patients to undergo examinations and follow-up appointments at home.
+This real-time interaction mimics a regular visit that takes place in a dental office.
+Patients can undergo examinations and receive prescriptions or follow-up appointments at home.

-Asynchronous communication refers to sending and storing health information via secure communication systems.*
+Asynchronous communication refers to sending and storing health information via HIPAA-compliant communication systems.

-Remote patient monitoring is used to provide care or support from a different location.
-Personal and medical data is collected and digitally transferred to a provider.
-The patient may be located in their home or another healthcare facility (such as a hospital).
+Remote patient monitoring provides care from a different location.
+It allows providers to collect and interpret medical data while a patient is in their home or another healthcare facility, such as a hospital.

 Mobile health refers to any health care or public health practice supported by mobile phones or tablets.